airporting/ebics-parser/README.md

 ### Whatever

+- We try to manage when carriage return is not present in the raw text file, we didn't found any bug yet but you probably will.
+We do the best we can.
 - If you find a bug, don't hesitate to open an issue or a pull request.
 - If you have a doc with complete specs, we'll thanks you a lot.